agalex1974/MultiGPUEGTSmoothing/README.md

 Volume 121,<br>
 2024,<br>
 https://doi.org/10.1016/j.parco.2024.103093.<br><br>
-The license is Apache so you can use it for Academic and Commercial purposes.<br><br>
+The license is MIT so you can use it for Academic and Commercial purposes.<br><br>
 Still I am perfecting it, the normal computation is still under development and it needs a lot of polishing up.<br><br>
 As with all open source software you may use it at your own risk.<br><br>
 It runs for the time being as KNNCUDA "file.ply" "number of neighbors" "number of gpus"<br><br>